beauty blogging gear

 Lowest of low tech here.
 Any photo I take against a white background uses one of three things: my vanity table (Ikea Linnmon and Alex), a piece of poster board, or white foam core board.
 I’ve tried the pop-up light tents and stuff like that, but the posterboard/foam core is so much easier.

 Obviously if you’re going to have a blog, you need to put it somewhere online.
 I started mine off on wordpress.com, which is a free blogging platform.
 It’s awesome for starting out but I quickly realized that I wanted to do more than I could with it – customize my theme, use plug-ins, have Google AdSense, etc. So I switched to the self-hosted version of WordPress which requires some sort of web hosting.
 My husband already had shared hosting through Dreamhost that allows unlimited domain names, so I just hopped onto that.
 My traffic occasionally bumps up against the resource limits for our plan though, so I’ve been looking into switching to virtual private server plan through them or maybe some other host.
-If you have recommendations I’d appreciate them!
+Regardless of the blogging platform you are using, setting up a payment page should be your number one priority.
+Ensure that merchant services you choose support your preferred payment methods.

 Computer & Software